How do you deal with the risks involved in recovery operations?

 - Identification of the bullion stowage area(s) and assessment of the equipment and methodology required for extraction of cargoes from within

-QUESTION Do you have prior experience that will allow you to be successful?
+Do you have prior experience that will allow you to be successful?

-QUESTION What credibility does the shipping provider have?
+What credibility does the shipping provider have?

 Our preferred contractor for the provision of salvage vessel, equipment and crew is born from the fact that they are arguably the most professional and technically advanced company in the world for deep water search and salvage operations.
 They are able to provide state of the art dynamically positioned salvage ships, run by highly motivated and experienced crews operating tried and tested recovery equipment.
 Forming part of the global ‘Swire’ group, as well as many other projects they have successfully conducted recoveries of 110 tonnes of silver bullion on behalf of Odyssey Marine on the SS Gairsoppa in ultra-deep waters of 4700 meters and 3700 meters respectively.
 More recently they undertook the search for and recovery of the NASA Apollo 11 F1 engines from the bottom of the Atlantic Ocean on behalf of Jeff Bezos (Amazon)

-QUESTIONS What criteria do shipwrecks have to meet, prior to salvage?
+What criteria do shipwrecks have to meet, prior to salvage?

 Using the risk assessment process, first of all it begins with the level of research and identifying the providence of a suitable cargo onboard.
 The cargo has to have a value that far outweighs any potential cost involved in its salvage.
 The geographical location of the target is a major consideration as depth, known GPS or Position Approximate (PA), environmental conditions and governed waters must be considered.
 Secondly, ownership of the cargo must be identified.
-In the instance of Britannia’s Gold Ltd we understand that the UK Government are the rightful owners of the cargos which they paid for under the War Risk Insurance programme (WRIO) at the time of loss.
+In the instance of Britannia’s Gold Ltd we understand that the UK Government is the rightful owner of the cargos which they paid for under the War Risk Insurance programme (WRIO) at the time of loss.
 Thirdly we look for other known high value shipwrecks in close vicinity to the first target; as our database of targets is vast we are always able to do just this.
 The reasoning behind this is due to what IDM call the ‘Cluster Principal’; whereby a ‘cluster’ of shipwrecks in close vicinity allowing for one mobilisation survey and recovery campaign during one expedition will reduce the risk factors in the unlikely event that one of the shipwrecks be cumbersome or impossible to work for whatever reason.
 Following on from this we look to conducting full survey operations on the cluster.
 This involves a very in-depth process of location, identification and inspection of each target within the cluster.
 We only employ state of the art equipment that allows for detailed filming in HD and dual head multibeam scanning with acoustic cameras in order that we can build 3D computer based models of each target.
 Pin point navigational plotting is taken of each part of the target and where possible artefacts are recovered in order that they are ‘married’ to the target.
 With all the above in place, IDM then build individual shipwreck document files including all our research and proof of ownership, method statements and procedural documentation as to how we intend to conduct the project.

-QUESTION What's involved in a shipwreck survey?
+What's involved in a shipwreck survey?

 In most instances IDM have the GPS positional data for the intended shipwrecks, thus allowing us to navigate directly to site and commence operations.
 However, certain future intended shipwrecks have only what we refer to as ‘Position Approximate’ (PA) data, whereby we have the approximate sinking position only.
 To alleviate this issue our team of professional surveyors will lay a target grid over the PA coordinates and utilise either a side-scan SONAR (SSS) or Autonomous Underwater Vehicle (AUV) to sweep the grid until the shipwreck is identified.
 An initial visual survey is conducted using a Remotely Operated Vehicle (ROV).
 This involves conducting a complete 360° video survey of the target.
 In doing so we identify hazards such as trawler nets and plot exact points around the target using a system called Ultra Short Base Line (USBL).
 This allows for exact northing and easting positions to be given for any individual position or item of interest we see fit.
 Dual head multibeam scanning is then undertaken which involves pulsing acoustic (sound) beams at the target and receiving them back in order to generate an exact 3D CGI which we are able to accurately measure and manipulate within the software system.
 This allows us to overlay the measurements against the original vessel plans and completely satisfy ourselves of the correct target identification.